rb1205/btrfs-snapshotter/README.md

 Usage
 -----

     ./snapshotter.py --days=<n> --maxqty=<n> [<options>] <dest_dir>

---days and --maxqty are both required options
+<i>--days</i> and <i>--maxqty</i> are both required options

 Example:

     ./snapshotter.py --days=30 --maxqty=50 -c /path/to/subvolume /path/to/snapshot/directory

 The above command will create a snapshot of subvolume at the destination path with the current ISO formatted date as name.
-By calling it on regular basis (eg:hourly) the script will start deleting snapshot when they're more than 50 starting from the least recent inward following an exponential score system, so that the resulting snapshot will cover all the given timeframe (30 days), but increasing the resolution the closer the date is.
+By calling it on regular basis (eg: cron.hourly) the script will start deleting snapshot when they're more than 50 starting from the least recent inward following an exponential score system, so that the resulting snapshot will cover all the given timeframe (30 days), but increasing the resolution the closer the date is.

 Here's the resulting distribution returned by the above command with the --sym flag to simulate the system:

--0 day (today): 15 snapshots
+T-0 day (today): 15 snapshots

--1 day (yesterday): 6 snapshots
+T-1 day (yesterday): 6 snapshots

--2 days: 3 snapshots
+T-2 days: 3 snapshots

--3 days: 2 snapshots
+T-3 days: 2 snapshots

 An so on.